Writer Ella Jane Shares Why Periods Aren't Created Equal

-For Sydney-based writer and photographer Ella Jane, periods aren’t something she puts a lot of emphasis on.”I think that there’s a lot of association with periods and womanhood and I don’t really buy into that”.
-In conversation with Ella, who spends her days writing and capturing content for Tomboy Beauty and RUSSH Magazine, she recalls the moment she came into the world as a young woman, featuring hot chocolates, false alarm poos and a supportive sister by her side.
+In conversation with Sydney-based writer and photographer Ella Jane, who spends her days writing and capturing content for Tomboy Beauty and RUSSH Magazine, she recalls the moment she came into the world as a young woman, featuring hot chocolates, false alarm poos and a supportive sister by her side.

 My period story begins.
 I was 12, I had just got home from school and I cried because my mum went somewhere without me.
 I went to the bathroom and I thought I had accidentally done a poo in my pants.
 So, I called my sister who was two years older than me and she looked at me and said “Oh, you got your period!”.
 Then my dad sat me down and made me a hot chocolate and said “wahoo” and that was it.